daleonpz/baremetallics/_posts/programming/2020-04-18-tdd-library-dependency.md

 Let's say that your code may use the I2C or UART bus.
 But you are not sure.
 How can you still apply TDD?

-The answer is using a **pointer to functions**.
+The answer is using a **pointer to a function**.
 This will be the lord of the libraries.
 One pointer to rule them all.

 # Example with Code
 You can find the code for this tutorial [on github](https://github.com/daleonpz/tdd-break-library-dependency).